rascalmicro/rascal-www/_static/build-guide.markdown

 ## Loading Linux via Kermit ##

-If TFTP isn’t working for some reason, you can load Linux over the DBGU port with Kermit.
-Here’s an example.
-Note the somewhat weird way that Kermit works-- after issuing the loadb command to U-boot, you type Ctrl-\C (that’s Ctrl-\ followed by C) to return to the machine running Kermit.
+If TFTP isn't working for some reason, you can load Linux over the DBGU port with Kermit.
+Here's an example.
+Note the somewhat weird way that Kermit works-- after issuing the loadb command to U-boot, you type Ctrl-\C (that's Ctrl-\ followed by C) to return to the machine running Kermit.
 Then, you send the file, wait for it to transfer, and type connect again to return to U-boot.
 Loading the kernel this way takes around 4 minutes for a 1.7 MB kernel.
 $$code(lang=bash)
     U-Boot> loadb 0x20200000 115200